Shigella Frequently Asked Questions (FAQ)

 • Fever

 People with mild shigellosis usually recover without treatment.
 It is important to drink enough fluids to prevent dehydration.
-For more severe infections, a health care provider can prescribe an appropriate antibiotic to treat shigellosis.
-Antibiotic-resistant Shigella has become increasingly common; therefore, health care providers should make treatment decisions based on culture results.
+For more severe illness or if symptoms continue, a health care provider can prescribe an appropriate antibiotic to treat shigellosis.
+Antibiotic-resistant Shigella has become increasingly common; therefore, health care providers should make treatment decisions based on test results.

 • HOW CAN YOU PREVENT SHIGELLOSIS?